nimiq/mining-pool/README.md

 # Nimiq Mining-Pool Server

+> **Important: Running a mining-pool in the mainnet means you are responsible for other people's money**
+>
+> By running a mining-pool in the mainnet, your are resonsible for other people's money and are responsible for paying it out, or you will become liable for their losses.
+Always test your pool implementation and server in the testnet, that is what the testnet is for.

 ## Requirements
 * An internet-accessible domain with a valid SSL certificate
 * A MySQL-compatible database, such as MySQL, MariaDB